 Bio-Path Holdings is focused on antisense drugs which work at a cellular level to interrupt protein production by the diseased cell.
-The lead drug is BP1001 targeting the Grb-2 protein.
+The lead drug, Prexigebersen is targeting the Grb-2 protein.
 Bio Path Holdings' delivery system is a small molecule neutral liposome system.
-Through the 8 cohort of phase 1 (treating different types of leukemia) there has been absolutely no toxicity.
-Testing performed by Bio Path demonstrates an uptake of the drug at a cellular level.
+Through the phase 2 of the combination trial for Prexigebersen there has been absolutely no toxicity.
+The results of testing performed by Bio Path demonstrates an uptake of the drug at a cellular level.
 The pErk results demonstrate not only a 50+% knockdown of the target protein but shows the pathway was shut down validating the delivery system.
 The purpose of phase 2 will be to test the effectiveness of the drug.
-The company may explore an FDA accelerated status after testing is complete on 19 additional patients.
+Interim results are positive.